ssigurdsson/Netcode-Visualization-Tool/README.md

 ### How to run

 For installation of Pygame refer to [these instructions](https://www.pygame.org/wiki/GettingStarted).
-For must users, this will be a simple pip install instruction.
+For most users, this will be a simple "pip install" instruction.
 F.e.
 ```
 pip intall Pygame
 ```